 It is a research tool very widely used by researchers, engineers and technicians working in the coastal field.
 Several hundred dives are thus carried out each year by IUEM divers.
 Most of these dives are devoted to carrying out experiments, collecting live material, taking photos and videos, installing and replacing measuring devices or experimental devices.

-The Albert Lucas is an oceanographic research boat that allows us to observe the coastal environment in order to better understand its evolution.
-Inaugurated in June 2010, it is the co-ownership of the European Institute for marine studies and the Parc Naturel Marin d’Iroise.
+(The) Albert Lucas is an oceanographic research boat for the observation of the coastal environment in order to better understand its evolution.
+Inaugurated in June 2010, it is co-owned by the European Institute for Marine Studies and Iroise Marine Natural Park.

-Coordinator: Erwan Amice
+Supervisor: Erwan Amice